ruuderie/RustSvelteBusinessDirectory/README.md

 # Business Directory

 This project is a business directory website using Svelte for the frontend and Rust for the backend API.
-It allows users to view and search for business listings.
+It allows users to view and search for business listings, as well as register and login.

 ## Project Structure